 Minneriya is a great option for a jeep safari in Sri Lanka because it is much less busy than Yala or Udawalawe National Park.
 Since Sri Lanka has become such a popular tourist destination these national parks can be very busy with hundreds of jeeps all driving around the same small areas.
 But Minneriya is less popular making it the perfect choice!

 11. Explore the Dambulla Cave Temples

 Only a short 30 minute drove from Sigiriya is the Dambulla Cave Temples.
 These temples are some of the most important in Sri Lanka.
 They are well preserved and extremely old.
 In fact, they found human skeletons in the temples that were 2,700 years old!

-You must walk up stairs for about 10-15 minutes to reach the temples, but the effort is worth it as the views are incredible!
-Going for sunset is especially a treat (not to mention it is cooler.)
+You must walk up a lot of stairs for about 10-15 minutes to reach the temples, but the effort is worth it as the views are incredible!
+Going for sunset is especially a treat (not to mention it’s cooler.)

-Once at the temples, you must remove your shoes and cover your shoulders and knees (even men must do this.)
+Once at the temples, you must remove your shoes and cover your shoulders and knees.
 Be sure to bring the correct clothing as they don’t always have sarongs available for hire.